 Milton Family-Friendly Museums and Galleries

-Burlington Museums and Galleries
+Burlington Children’s Museums and Art Galleries

 Ireland house was occupied by the Ireland family between 1835 and 1985 and shows what life was like in the 1850s, 1890s, and 1920s.
 Home of the traditional Victorian Christmas event, there are often special days or programs to look out for.
-(RR)

 Art Gallery of Burlington is located in the downtown neighbourhood.
 It is free to visit any of the exhibits and galleries, but donations are greatly appreciated.
 The exhibits rotate throughout the year, so visiting is always a great idea.
 Their Family Studio is home to free art classes throughout the year as well.

-Greater Hamilton Area
+Hamilton Area Museums Families Love

 Hamilton Museum of Steam & Technology – Explore the early industrial revolution in this 150-year-old waterworks with two 70-ton steam engines.
 The museum has a variety of permanent and changing exhibits.
-(RR)

 Dundurn Castle – Lots to explore at this site: Dundurn Castle, built in the 1830s, the Hamilton Military Museum, and the coach house.
-(RR)

 Art Gallery of Hamilton – Home of one of our favourite installations, the Bruegel-Bosch bus.
 See how many strange things you can spot!
 Read about our visits here.
-There are free days and discounts often, and the entire 2nd floor is grear for families to visit.
+There are free days and discounts often, and the entire 2nd floor is great for families to visit.

 Worker’s Art and Heritage Centre – A community museum celebrating the history of workers and labour, as well as social justice issues.